Shu-0924/Introduction-to-Machine-Learning-Final-Project/README.md

         source myenv/bin/activate
         python 109550074_Final_inference.py

-7. You can see the "submission.csv" in the same folder with 109550074_Final_inference.py, you can now submit it.
+7. You can see the "submission.csv" in the same folder with 109550074_Final_inference.py, you can now submit it to Kaggle.